Ca de Bestiar

-The Ca de Bestiar or Perro de Pastor Mallorquín) is a Spanish breed of herding dog indigenous to the island of Mallorca, in the Balearic Islands of Spain.
-It is used as a herding dog, as a watchdog and as a guard dog.
+The Ca de Bestiar, also known as the Majorca Shepherd Dog or Perro de Pastor Mallorquín, is a Spanish breed of shepherd dog indigenous to the island of Mallorca, in the Balearic Islands of Spain.
+It is used as a shepherd dog, or as a watchdog or guard dog for rural property.
+It is one of four recognised dog breeds of the island, the others being the Ca de Bou, the Ca Mè Mallorquí and the Ca Rater Mallorquí.

 It is of medium size.
-The coat may be either short or long; it is entirely black, either with or without a white patch on the chest.
+The coat is usually short, but may also be long; it is entirely black, either with or without a white patch on the chest.